Darin755/browser-linux/docs/toolbox.md

  - *Save to File*
    - Downloads the state to a file.
 Can be useful for taking backups and moving data between devices
  - *Send Files to Emulator*
    - Used for uploading files to the emulator.
+See [9pfs.md](docs/9pfs.md)
  - *Restore from file*
    - used to restore state from file created by save to file
  - *Delete Saved data*